ppy/osu-wiki/news/2021/2021-12-11-new-featured-artist-zomboy.md

 We've slapped **7** songs into [**Zomboy**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/224), all of which are pre-timed and ready for consumption.

 For those out of the loop, **Zomboy**'s music is *immensely* popular.
 Like, popular to the point of receiving millions of streams on a bunch of different songs.
-On osu!, **Zomboy**'s fame comes primarily from the classic beatmap [Nuclear (Hands Up)](https://osu.ppy.sh/beatmapsets/449299) mapped by [Shadren](https://osu.ppy.sh/users/745494).
+On osu!, **Zomboy**'s fame comes primarily from the classic beatmap [Nuclear (Hands Up)](https://osu.ppy.sh/beatmapsets/449299) mapped by ::Shadren::{ user-id=745494 }.
 Watch through its top 8 scores paired with skins showcased in the last issue of the [Skinners' Bulletin](https://osu.ppy.sh/home/news/2021-11-05-skinners-bulletin-august-2021), then preview the rest of the tracks:

 <div align="center">
     <video width="100%" controls>